 Note: WSU SID Bill Stevens confirmed to CF.C on Monday Priester's departure.

-Priester, listed as a junior on the WSU roster, played in all 13 games this past season.
+Priester, who was listed as a junior on the WSU roster this spring, played in all 13 games this past season.
 He had 34 receptions for 246 yards and a touchdown and also had six kickoff returns for 113 yards and four punt returns for 22 yards.

 He had moved to inside receiver this spring but a source had since told CF.C he would be moving back to the outside (X) for fall camp.